 Beyond this, when analyzed, the raw data businesses collect about their customers, partners, operations, etc., becomes knowledge.
 Data discovery helps them to turn this knowledge into a competitive advantage.

-There are three main types of data discovery, and they work in concert to uncover data insights, identify security issues, and provide data analysis via easy-to-understand visual dashboards.
-When completed and combined with business intelligence (BI) software, these steps result in a top-down view of a company’s data in a user-friendly format.
+There are three main types of data discovery practices, and they work in concert to uncover data insights, identify security issues, and provide data analysis via easy-to-understand visual dashboards.
+When completed and combined with business intelligence (BI) software, these main data discovery categories result in a top-down view of a company's data in a user-friendly format.

 Preparation

 Data preparation is the cleaning, reformatting and merging of data from different data sources across the organization so it can be analyzed in a consistent format.
-Steps taken to prepare data for analysis include deduplication, deleting null values, detecting outliers, and generally ensuring only high-quality data is used for business analysis.
+Steps taken to in the data preparation phase include deduplication, deleting null values, detecting outliers, and generally ensuring only high-quality data is used for business analysis.
 Technological advancements now allow for much of this work to be done via artificial intelligence.

 Visualization